givemeapassword/givemeapassword/README.md

 _________________________________________________________

-I'm a student of SfedU in the direction of applied computer science.
+I'm a student of SfedU in the direction of Mathematical support and administration of information systems.
 - 🌱 I’m currently learning Python, C++, algorithms,
 - 📫 How to reach me:  **[Telegram](https://t.me/Black_Homethat), [VK](https://vk.com/tihonov2003)**